jvongsana/scheduler/README.md

 ## Setup

-1. Install dependencies with `npm install`.'
+1. Install dependencies with `npm install`.

 2. Clone and follow the README.md from the [scheduler-api](https://github.com/lighthouse-labs/scheduler-api)